KodyMillar/jubilant-octo-sniffle/tutorial.md

 You can notice that the path to our my-site directory is listed.
 This is used to specify the website documents that the server will serve.

-To enable the `my-site.conf` server block, we will create a symbolic link in the `/etc/Nginx/sites-enabled` directory:
+To enable the `my-site.conf` server block, we will create a symbolic link in the `/etc/Nginx/sites-enabled` directory to enable that site:

 ```
 sudo ln -s /etc/nginx/sites-available/my-site.conf /etc/nginx/sites-enabled/my-site.conf@
 ```

-The reason we are making a symbolic link in the sites-enabled directory instead of simply putting the my-site.conf file in the directory is so that you only need to edit one of the files in one directory.
+Now that the symbolic link is in the sites-enabled directory, the site has been enabled.
+The reason we are making a symbolic link in the sites-enabled directory instead of simply putting the my-site.conf file in the directory is because editing a single file in sites-enabled could break the server.
+Having two different configuration files will allow you to try writing new configurations and features in the symlink in sites-enabled without breaking the server.
+They will also allow you to have two servers running on one physical server.
-This will prevent any files becoming overwritten or lost.

 We can now test our Nginx configuration by entering the following command: